The braided Doplicher-Roberts program and the Finkelberg-Kazhdan-Lusztig equivalence: A historical perspective, recent progress, and future directions: Introduction

-In this paper we provide an overview of some work in \cite{FKL} regarding the braided Doplicher-Roberts program, by situating it within some historical context and propose natural directions for future development.
+In this paper we provide an overview of some of our recent work \cite{FKL} regarding the braided Doplicher-Roberts program, by situating it within a historical context and propose natural directions for future development.

-It soon became clear that in the case of braided categories the statistics allows more than Bose-Fermi alternative.
-Moreover, in the setting of algebraic CFT, the statistical dimension is often not an integer.
+In the case of braided categories, it soon became clear that the statistics allows more than Bose-Fermi alternative.
+Indeed, in algebraic CFT, the statistical dimension is often non-integer, see \cite{Haag}.

+Parallel to these developments, the search for a self-consistency program to solve quantum field theories through their internal symmetries --pioneered by Polyakov \cite{Pol70}--found its $2D$ realization in what is now known as the Wess-Zumino-Witten (WZW) model.
+The current algebra of this model was shown by Witten \cite{Witten1984} to satisfy the commutation relations of affine Kac-Moody algebras at positive integer levels \cite{Kac2}.
+In the same paper, Witten showed the equivalence between the WZW model and a theory of free fermions in 2D.
+At the same time, Belavin, Polyakov and Zamolodchikov (BPZ) established an axiomatic framework of 2D CFT by introducing the Virasoro algebra and {\it primary fields} \cite{BPZ}.
+Finally, Knizhnik and Zamolodchikov connected the current algebra of Witten to the work by BPZ by showing that the $n$-point correlation functions of primary fields of the WZW model satisfy a system of partial differential equations, the KZ equations \cite{KZ84}.

+Frenkel and Zhu established a vertex operator algebra structure on a certain representation $L_{k, 0}$ of the affine Kac-Moody (with $k$ the level) and analogously for the Virasoro algebra \cite{Frenkel_Zhu}, in such a way that the representations of $L_{k, 0}$ give rise to the WZW model.
+The complete operator algebraic construction of a conformal net associated to the corresponding loop group--the net of observable algebras in the setting of chiral conformal AQFT--was later provided by Wassermann who described the fusion of representations in terms of bimodules over von Neumann algebras and Connes' relative tensor product structure \cite{Wassermann}.
+Finally, the systematic braided tensor equivalence between the representation category of the unitary affine vertex operator algebras (endowed with the Huang-Lepowsky tensor structure) and the DHR categories of the corresponding loop group conformal nets was established by Gui in a series of papers \cite{GuiII}, \cite{GuiIII}, \cite{GuiV}.

+While these $2D$ models are now well-understood, Polyakov's original vision for $D\geq3$ has seen a renewed interest through modern numerical and analytical bootstrap methods \cite{Slava}.
+Whereas Polyakov's approach starts with local field operators and the operator product expansion (OPE), the Haag-Kastler framework seeks to characterize the theory through the structural properties of its local observables \cite{Haag}.

 {\it Quantum groups} made their original appearance in quantum integrable systems and models of low dimensional algebraic quantum field theory (conformal field theory), in connections with the discovery of a method for studying the {\it quantum inverse scattering problem}.
-This method is based on the use of the quantum $R$-matrix and was first applied by Skylanin in the late 70s, inspired by the breakthrough works of Baxter in statistical mechanics of the early 70s.
+This method is based on the use of the quantum $R$-matrix and was first applied by Sklyanin in the late 70s, inspired by the breakthrough works of Baxter in statistical mechanics of the early 70s.
 In the following section we give a brief historical background on quantum groups.